AlirezaHadian/DnsChanger/README.md

 ## 📖 Overview

-DNS Changer is a desktop tool that lets users manage DNS servers at the OS level — switch between built-in and custom providers, and automatically diagnose and fix common connectivity problems — without digging through Windows network settings.
+DNS Changer is a desktop tool that goes beyond switching DNS servers: it diagnoses and automatically repairs common connectivity problems, tests real network speed, manages nearby Wi-Fi networks, and keeps a full activity log — all from a single, themeable, multi-page interface, running quietly from the system tray when not in use.

 Rather than being a quick single-file script, the project is deliberately structured the way a production application would be: UI and business logic are separated, dependencies are injected, data is persisted in SQLite, and the codebase is built to be testable and extendable.